easy-graph/easy-graph.github.io/docs/_sources/contributorGuide.rst.txt

 -  Use pyenv to install python 3.6 to 3.10, and make sure that ``python3.6``, ``python3.7``, …, ``python3.10`` is in your ``$PATH``.
 -  Run ``tox`` to run the tests across python 3.6 to 3.10.
--  To only run tox on python3.9 and 3.10, run ``tox -e py39,py310``.
+-  To run tox only on python3.9 and 3.10, use the command ``tox -e py39,py310``.

 Pull requests
 ^^^^^^^^^^^^^

 -  Fill in `the required
    template <https://github.com/easy-graph/Easy-Graph/blob/master/.github/PULL_REQUEST_TEMPLATE.md>`__
--  Be sure that your pull request contains tests that cover the changed or added code.
+-  Make sure that your pull request contains tests that cover the changed or added code.
 -  If your changes warrant a documentation change, the pull request must also update the documentation.